Byakkuya/pomotivity/README.md

 # Pomotivity

-This project is a small productivity app
+This project is a small productivity react app

 ## Available Scripts